springfall2008/batpred/README.md

   - **set_discharge_during_charge** - If turned off disables inverter discharge during charge slots, useful for multi-inverter to avoid cross charging when batteries are out of balance.

-  - **inverter_max_reserve** - Global, sets the maximum reserve % that maybe set to the inverter, the default is 100.
+  - **inverter_reserve_max** - Global, sets the maximum reserve % that maybe set to the inverter, the default is 100.
 Can be set to 99 to workaround some gen2 inverters which refuse to be set to 100.

 #### REST Interface inverter control
   - **givtcp_rest** - One per Inverter, sets the REST API URL (http://homeassistant.local:6345 is the normal one).
 When enabled the Control per inverter below isn't used and instead communication is directly via REST and thus bypasses some issues with MQTT.
 If using Docker then change homeassistant.local to the Docker IP address.